cph/members-help/people-profile-view.md

+## People: Profile View

 This view provides controls for adding, changing, or deleting information for a person's record.
 It is also used to identify family relationships and to delete the person from your church database.